oprypin/crsfml/gitbook/window-events.md

 The `SF::Event::JoystickButtonPressed` and `SF::Event::JoystickButtonReleased` events are triggered when a joystick button is pressed/released.

-CrSFML supports up to 8 joysticks and 32 buttons.
+SFML supports up to 8 joysticks and 32 buttons.

 The member associated with these events is `event.joystick_button`, it contains the identifier of the joystick and the index of the pressed/released button.